whefter/joi-class-decorators/README.md

 The nested schema is constructed using the same method as other schemas, e.g. non-decorated properties are not used in constructing the schema.

-If the optional `customizeSchemaCallback` is provided, it will be called with the constructed schema to allow customization, e.g. ´.options()´, `.required()` and so on.
+If the optional `customizeSchemaCallback` is provided, it will be called with the constructed schema to allow customization, e.g. `.options()`, `.required()` and so on.

 **Example**